Heaven and Hell (Black Sabbath album): Overview

 Heaven and Hell was recorded at Miami's Criteria Studios (in which the band recorded Technical Ecstasy) and Studios Ferber in Paris.
-Dio suggested the band hire producer Martin Birch, who he had worked with as a member of Rainbow in the 1970s.
+Dio suggested the band hire producer Martin Birch, whom he had worked with as a member of Rainbow in the 1970s.
 Birch was Sabbath's first outside producer since the band parted ways with Rodger Bain following 1971's Master of Reality, with Iommi primarily producing the band's albums since that point by himself.
 Iommi stated that the band felt that they were creating something special in Heaven and Hell.
 In his memoir, he wrote, "Ozzy would sing with the riff.
 Just listen to 'Iron Man' and you'll catch my drift: his vocal melody line copies the melody of the music.
 There was nothing wrong with that, but Ronnie liked singing across the riff instead of with it, come up with a melody that was different from that of the music, which musically opens a lot more doors.
 I don't want to sound like I'm knocking Ozzy, but Ronnie's approach opened up a new way for me to think."